Suspect arrested in fire at historic Minnesota synagogue

 DULUTH, Minn.
 (AP) — Authorities say a suspect has been arrested in a fire that destroyed a historic synagogue in northeastern Minnesota.

-Duluth police said in a press release that a news conference is set for 11 a.m.
-Saturday to talk about the investigation into the fire earlier this week at the Adas Israel Congregation in the city’s downtown.
+Duluth police and fire officials said in a press release that a news conference is set for 11 a.m.
+Sunday to talk about the investigation into the fire earlier this week at the Adas Israel Congregation in the city’s downtown.

 Police did not immediately return a phone message Friday left by The Associated Press.